dannyc84/TinyUrlShortenerServiceApp/README.md

 # TinyUrlShortenerServiceApp
-TinyUrlShortenerServiceApp is a simple web application to read QR Codes
+TinyUrlShortenerServiceApp is a simple console application to make an URL shortener

 ## Getting Started
 Use these instructions to get the project up and running.